 With all the recent news about Vaccinations, Jimmy Kimmel weighed in on the issue with the help of some real doctors.

 How to start every class.
 To begin a class I want my kids thinking science and what better way than to show a quick science (connected to the content or students lives in general) video, usually 3-4 minutes long which leads to a class discussion.
 These videos create a minds-on mentality, generate discussion and allow […]

-This year I undertook Genius Hour for the first time with my grade 12 university physics class to great success.
+Every year I utilize Genius Hour in my classroom and every year, it’s a tremendous success both from a teacher standpoint and the students’ as well.
 What is Genius Hour?
-Genius Hour is inspired by Google’s 20% time whereby employees are permitted to use 20% of their working time to be creative and explore ideas that matter to them and which […]
+Genius Hour is inspired by Google’s 20% time whereby employees are permitted to use 20% of their working time to be creative and explore ideas […]

 Introduce or review the Scientific Method in a fun way with this simple activity.
 Your students will create various planes in order to test a single variable effect on flying distance.
 Great for inquiry, collaboration and developing research skills.
 Fully editable Word document which can be altered to fit your students needs.
 It can be […]